phuonglh/vn.vitk/POS.md

 essence, CMM is a discriminative model which models the conditional probability distribution `P(tag sequence|word sequence)`.
-This probability is decomposed into a chain of local probability distribution `P(tag|word)` by using the Markov property.
+This probability is decomposed into a chain of local probability distributions `P(tag|word)` by using the Markov property.
 Each local probability distribution is a log-linear model (also called a maximum entropy model).

 ### Modes ##

 The tagger has three modes: `tag`, `eval`, and `train`.
-In each run, it executes in one of these mode.
+In each run, it executes in one of these modes.

-1. In the `tag` mode, the tagger loads a pre-trained CMM, reads and tag an input text file and writes the result to the console or to an output file if specified.
+1. In the `tag` mode, the tagger loads a pre-trained CMM, reads and tags an input text file and writes the result to the console or to an output file if specified.
   * A pre-trained CMM is located in a data folder of the tagger.
 Vitk comes with a pre-trained CMM for Vietnamese, which is located in the